seanox/virtual-environment/README.md

   for an existing workspace

 # Usage
-1. Download the last release of [seanox-platform.zip]( https://github.com/seanox/workspace/releases/latest)
+1. Download the latest release of [seanox-platform.zip]( https://github.com/seanox/workspace/releases/latest)
 2. Extract the archive to any location in the local file system.
 3. Rename __`platform.exe`__ to the name that will be used for the workspace and